 The same thing often happens in dental.
 Many policies have caps on the amount you can claim on individual items, like oral exams, fluoride treatments, and tooth extractions.
 These limits might be well below the average cost of the treatments, meaning you have to spend more in order to claim the full benefit.

 Other policies are more up-front about the gap.
 They offer a percentage refund on your individual bill, up to the annual limit.
 This will work in your favour if your if your dentist is pricier than others, and will mean you're less likely to get "gap shock" when your refund is less than expected.

 Things to consider

-Ask yourself: "How much can I expect to claim back with this policy?"
+- Ask yourself: "How much can I expect to claim back with this policy?"
 If that number is lower than the premium, it's not for you.

 - CHOICE recommends different extras insurers than we do for hospital cover.
 Taking out a combined hospital and extras policy might be the path of least resistance, but it won't save you money.
 There's no reason not to have one fund for hospital and another for extras, if it means you get a better deal.

-Couples policies don't make sense if you have different medical needs to each other.
+- Couples policies don't make sense if you have different medical needs to each other.
 Look for singles policies that suit you as individuals.

-Don't forget about the waiting periods: you typically can't claim anything in the first two months, and many policies restrict claims for major dental treatments for a year.
+- Don't forget about the waiting periods: you typically can't claim anything in the first two months, and many policies restrict claims for major dental treatments for a year.
 You might not come out ahead if you're just thinking of getting in, making a big claim, and getting out.

 - If you qualify for restricted fund membership, you might be able to get good cover at a low cost.

-The government's private health insurance rebate does applies to extras, and can reduce your premiums by up to 35%.
+- The government's private health insurance rebate does applies to extras, and can reduce your premiums by up to 35%.